vitessio/website/content/en/docs/user-guides/migration/cutover.md

 vtctlclient … Workflow targetkeyspace.workflowname show
 ```

-If the workflow state is STOPPED and the message field is empty then you can simply start the workflow again:
+If the workflow state is STOPPED and the message field is empty you can simply start the workflow again:

 ```sh
 vtctlclient … Workflow targetkeyspace.workflowname start